Filling the Gaps:

 The map will look like maps used for rogaines or MTBO with the following possible extras:

 Purple lines – any unsubstantiated line which might be something useful like a road or track.
 It could have come from an aerial photo or some other map such as published street maps.
-Solid means the shape is probably right (visible from the sky), dashed means shape could be approximate (lines from other maps).
+Solid means the shape is probably right (visible from the sky, or baitline data from the regional council), dashed means shape could be approximate (lines from other maps).
 We hide these lines before production printing but they can help mappers.
-Old stuff which is no longer passable is not just deleted – it is turned into a purple line “just in case”.
+Old stuff which is no longer passable is not just deleted – it is turned into a dashed purple line “just in case”.

 Purple text – we write notes to ourselves on the map in purple, eg “subdivision Mar 06” to indicate that this bit of the map is dodgy and will need attention.
 Sometimes “res” or “sch” for parks, reserves and schools indicated on other maps.
 A lot of “?” if there is some doubt over something.
 Of course all these are hidden before production printing.

-Purple bars across tracks – these are specific MTB obstacles which definitely cause a dismount.
+Purple bars across tracks – specific MTB obstacles which cause a dismount.
+Purple chevrons show a required biking direction.
+If you're a footie we'll try to remember to switch these off for you.

 A bit of aerial photo – might be visible where the map hasn’t been “coloured in” yet.